gietabhi10/LEARNATHON-4.0/README.md

     * F1-Score: A weighted average of Precision and Recall, providing a balanced measure of performance.

 6. Hyperparameter Tuning: The best-performing model was further optimized by tuning its hyperparameters to achieve maximum performance.

-# Usage
-To see the model-building process, open and run the Jupyter Notebook provided in this repository.

-bash
-jupyter notebook [Your-Notebook-Name].ipynb